bhagman/Copynotice.js/README.md

 Maintain a 'valid' copynotice (copyright and copyleft) in accordance with the guidelines Stephen Fishman outline in his work The Copyright Handbook

-See the /examples/index.html to see what this generates:
+See http://alexanderbrevig.github.com/Copynotice/examples/ to see what this generates:

     <script src="../copynotice.js"></script>
     <script type="text/javascript">